ssloy/ssloy.github.io/docs/tinyrenderer/textures.md

 ![](textures/bezier.png)

-Since it is a cubic function, naturally $P(t)$ sweeps a curve and not a straight line segment anymore.
-This interpolation approach is known as [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve), it is a traditional way to define curved geometry, widely used in [computer-aided design](https://en.wikipedia.org/wiki/Computer-aided_design).

-Let us check another way to define exactly the same curve.
+Another way to define the same curve is by specifying endpoint normal vectors instead of adding extra control points:
-Instead of adding two more control points, we can specify normal vectors at the endpoints:

 ![](textures/hermite.png)

-Forumated this way, this curve is called [cubic Hermite spline](https://en.wikipedia.org/wiki/Cubic_Hermite_spline) (1).
+This is known as a [cubic Hermite spline](https://en.wikipedia.org/wiki/Cubic_Hermite_spline) (1).
+Here is a python code:
-The exact formulas are not that important for this course, but here you can find the python snippet drawing the curve:
 { .annotate }

-1. Traditional Hermite interpolation uses tangent vectors instead of normals, but you get the idea.
+1. Traditional Hermite interpolation uses tangent vectors instead of normals, but the idea is similar.

 ??? example "hermite.py"
     ```py linenums="1" hl_lines="8"
     --8<-- "textures/hermite.py"
     ```

-Back to the task at hand, it is possible to define curved triangles if in addition to the vertices we specify normal vectors to each vertex:
+Back to our task: it is possible to define curved triangles if, in addition to vertex positions, we specify normal vectors at each vertex:

 ![](textures/curved-triangle.png)

-Fortunately, artists give us the data.
-Up until now, we were interested by the lines starting by `v ` and by `f ` in the [wavefront obj](https://en.wikipedia.org/wiki/Wavefront_.obj_file) file format.
-Now we will also read lines starting with `vn `.
-Lines starting with `vn ` define vectors in 3D space.
+Fortunately, artists already provide this data.
+Until now, we only considered lines starting with `v ` and `f ` in the [Wavefront OBJ format](https://en.wikipedia.org/wiki/Wavefront_.obj_file).
+Now, we must also consider `vn ` lines, which define 3D normal vectors:
-Each line contains three numbers representing the $x$, $y$ and $z$ components of a vector.
-Example:
 ```
 vn 0 1 0
 ```
-This means there is a vector aligned with $y$ coordinate.
+This represents a vector aligned with the $y$-axis.

-Lines starting with `f ` define faces, which are polygons connecting the vertices and vectors.
-Example:
+`f ` lines (faces) now include references to both vertex and normal indices:

 ```
 f 6/4/1 3/5/3 7/6/5
 ```
-Now we are interested in the first and the last number after each space.
-Those are indices of the vertex in the `v ` array that we have read before and of the vector from the `vn ` array.
-Thus, this line says that vertices 6, 3 and 7 form a triangle.
-The normal vectors at these vertices are given by vectors 1, 3 and 5.
-Recall that in .obj files indices start from 1, so we need to decrement these indices when using C++ arrays.
+Here, the first and last numbers of each slash-separated triplet correspond to vertex indices (from `v `) and normal indices (from `vn `).
+For example, this face uses vertices 6, 3, and 7, with normals 1, 3, and 5.
+Remember: OBJ indices start from 1, so you must subtract 1 when working with C++ arrays.

-I'll cover the resting `vt ` lines and the correponding index in the `f ` lines a bit later.
+We’ll handle the remaining `vt ` texture coordinate lines later.

-If you parse `v `, `vn ` and `f ` lines, the data you get can be visualized as follows:
+Parsing `v`, `vn`, and `f` gives us data like this:

 ![](textures/normals.png)

 There are vertices connected into triangles, and there are vectors specified per vertex.

-### Cheating
+### A practical shortcut

-We have all in hand to render curved geometry, but I have promised that we won't do any additional math, and drawing Bézier (Hermite) triangles is not that cheap.
-It is doable, but definitely expensive.
-Let us cheat!
-We will leave the rasterization as is, i.e. each fragment $P$ will be a linear interpolation between vertices $P_0, P_1, P_2$ of a triangle:
+While defining true curved geometry is possible, it’s expensive.
+Instead, let’s “cheat.”
+During rasterization, each fragment $P$ is already computed as a barycentric interpolation of triangle vertices:

 $$
-P = \alpha_0 P_0 + \alpha_1 P_1 + \alpha_2 P_2,
+P = \alpha_0 P_0 + \alpha_1 P_1 + \alpha_2 P_2.
 $$

-where $\alpha_i$ are the barycentric coordinates of $P$ w.r.t. $P_0, P_1, P_2$.
+Instead of computing the normal as $\vec{n} = \overrightarrow{P_0P_1} \times \overrightarrow{P_0P_2}$, we interpolate the vertex normals:

+$$
-Now, instead of computing the normal vector as $\vec n:=\overrightarrow{P_0P_1}\times\overrightarrow{P_0P_2}$, we can define it as $\vec n := \alpha_0 \vec{n_0} + \alpha_1 \vec{n_1} + \alpha_2 \vec{n_2}$,
+\vec{n} = \alpha_0 \vec{n_0} + \alpha_1 \vec{n_1} + \alpha_2 \vec{n_2}.
-and use this vector to compute the shading:
+$$

+This gives varying shading across the triangle surface:

 ![](textures/interpolated-normal.png)

-The triangle won't be curved, but the shading will vary across the triangle.
+The geometry remains flat, but the varying shading tricks the eye into perceiving smoothness.
 Since usually the curvature of the triangles is pretty low, this simple computational hack is enough to produce visually plausible results.

-## Homework 1: smooth shading
+### Homework 1: smooth shading

-I want you to do exactly this.
-Parse normal vectors, and modify a couple lines in the shader to use those.
-Normally, very faceted look will disappear producing nice and smooth surfaces:
+Parse per-vertex normals and update your shader to use them.
+The faceted look will disappear, and you’ll obtain smooth surfaces:

 ![](textures/phong.png)

-Once again, the triangles are still flat (you can see it in the outline), but the shading tricks the eye to believe that the surface is smooth.
-[Here is my implementation](https://github.com/ssloy/tinyrenderer/commit/e42447a9bf2a64f4a33bcb755f9ff54d8787420b) for reference, but once again, do not rely on it.
+Although the triangles are still flat (noticeable at the silhouette), the shading convinces the eye otherwise.
+[Here is my implementation](https://github.com/ssloy/tinyrenderer/commit/e42447a9bf2a64f4a33bcb755f9ff54d8787420b) for reference, but try implementing it yourself first.
-Check it after you have tried to implement yours.

 ??? bug "Normal vector transformation caveat"
     If you have implemented the [camera model](camera.md), then the vertices are transformed by the `ModelView` matrix.